One Third Divided By 2

 (1/3) x (1/2) = 1/6

 This method provides a systematic way to solve any fraction division problem.
-It's crucial to understand why this works.
+That's why it's crucial to understand why this works.
 The underlying mathematical principle connects division and multiplication through the concept of reciprocals.

 Extending the Concept: More Complex Scenarios